sct

 Search

 Full-text search via FTS5 for keywords and phrases.
-Semantic vector search via local Ollama embeddings for meaning-based queries.
-Both work entirely offline.
+Typo-tolerant fuzzy and prefix search via a mmap'd FST index.
+Semantic vector search via local Ollama embeddings.
+All offline.

 -